Isaac Paredes Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.39 team ERA ranks last among all league pitching staffs.
+- The Athletics' 6.34 team ERA ranks last among all MLB pitching staffs.

-- The Athletics give up the most home runs in baseball (104 total, 1.6 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (105 total, 1.5 per game).

-- The Athletics will send Kaprielian (1-6) out to make his ninth start of the season.
-He is 1-6 with a 7.21 ERA and 39 strikeouts in 43 2/3 innings pitched.
+- Harris (1-0) pitches for the Athletics to make his second start of the season.

-- The righty last pitched on Tuesday against the Pittsburgh Pirates, when he went six innings, allowing one earned run while giving up four hits.
+- His last appearance came on Wednesday against the Pittsburgh Pirates, when the lefty threw five innings, surrendering three earned runs while allowing four hits.

-- In 11 games this season, the 29-year-old has an ERA of 7.21, with 8 strikeouts per nine innings.
-Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.